Augustine156/PUF_RKESystem/README.md

 #What is in the Repository
 ## Transmission Protocol
 In this directory, two file trying to implement the simplest bluetooth data transmission

+## Registration Phase
+In this directory, two file can complete the registration following the instruction of paper

+>[!danger] try